-ABOUT THE B.S.
-IN COUNSELING AND HUMAN SERVICES MAJOR
+ABOUT THE COUNSELING AND HUMAN SERVICES MAJOR

-The CHS degree consists of a 127 credit curriculum including 58 credits from CHS major courses and cognate courses leading to areas of specialty and student interest.
-Program highlights include 21 cognate electives and 12 free credit electives.
+The CHS degree consists of a 124-127 credit curriculum including 58 credits from CHS major courses and cognate courses leading to areas of specialty and student interest.
+Program highlights include 12 cognate electives and 12 free credit electives.
 In addition to the University of Scranton's general requirements for graduation (refer to the University of Scranton's Undergraduate Catalogue), students pursuing the CHS degree must maintain a minimum of a C (2.0) in all major and cognate courses for graduation.
 Students in the major are required to complete 6 credits of internship experience totaling 350 hours.
-In addition to internships, students must also complete a minimum of 80 service-learning hours or, as of AY 2012-13, 70 hours of service learning and participation in the service portion of the PCPS TAPESTRY program in order to graduate.
+In addition to internships, students must also complete a minimum of 80 community-based learning hours or, as of AY 2012-13, 70 hours of community-based learning and participation in the service portion of the PCPS TAPESTRY program in order to graduate.
 Note: there are other TAPESTRY requirements on the college and program level.

-MISSION STATEMENT: Undergraduate Counseling and Human Services Program The Counseling and Human Services (CHS) undergraduate program at the University of Scranton seeks to train counseling and human service professionals who are self-reflective practitioners, competent caregivers, and community leaders.
+MISSION STATEMENT: Undergraduate Counseling and Human Services Program

-The Counseling and Human Services program and the department are committed to the enhancement of human development across the lifespan.
-Through the interplay of counseling, skill development, social work systems, rehabilitation services, field work experiences, and internships, the program prepares students for work in a variety of settings (agency, school, etc.) as counseling and human service professionals who situate their work within cultural, family, and community (local, regional, national, and global) contexts.
+The Counseling and Human Services (CHS) undergraduate program at the University of Scranton seeks to train counseling and human service professionals who are self-reflective practitioners, competent caregivers, and community leaders.
+The program has a multi-disciplinary perspective with special emphasis placed on the achievement of excellence in academic and professional competencies.
+The CHS program and department are committed to the enhancement of human development across the lifespan.
+Through the interplay of counseling, skill development, human service systems, rehabilitation services, fieldwork experiences, and internships, the program prepares students for work in a variety of settings (agencies, schools, etc.) as counseling and human service professionals who situate their work in cultural, family, and community (local, regional, national, and global) contexts.